 The truth is, however, that your checking account could be hurting your financial health through low-interest rates.

-There are alternatives, however.
-While average checking account interest rates are low, some banks and credit unions offer high-yield checking accounts.
-Many people are even choosing to leave checking accounts behind altogether and put their money into cash management accounts that provide higher interest rates with fewer fees and restrictions.
+Fortunately, there are alternatives to low (or no) interest checking accounts, such as high-yield checking accounts.
+And, many people are even choosing to leave checking accounts behind altogether and put their money into cash management accounts that often provide higher interest rates with fewer fees and restrictions.

 What is the Average Checking Account Interest Rate?